 The majority of our counsellors’ operate on a voluntary basis giving 3 hours free counselling per week to support our work.
 We have a sliding scale fee structure to our clients based on their income.
 Our clients self-refer or are referred in by their healthcare professionals.
 We can work either long term or on a time limited basis, dependent on clients’ needs.

 What are our requirements for applicants?

 - We accept applications only from students who are entering or are in their second year of qualification training.
 Third year of training for those applying from Chrysalis.

-- We will consider applications from students who do not have any clinical hours but would expect you to be able to demonstrate the use of counselling skills in other settings.
+- We may consider applications from students who do not have any clinical hours but who are able to demonstrate the extensive use of counselling skills in other mental health settings.

 - As we are a BACP registered organisation we are orientated towards supporting only those students who are on BACP accredited courses or those courses accredited by other established counselling and psychotherapy bodies by this we mean the UKCP, the BPS and UKATA.